gofinance/ib/README.md

   [Drone](https://drone.io/github.com/benalexau/go.trade/latest), local
   [test server](testserver/README.md))
 * Documentation on [GoDoc](https://godoc.org/github.com/benalexau/go.trade)
-* Reflects very up-to-date TWSAPI version
+* Reflects very up-to-date IB API version

 We welcome your involvement and contributions!
 If you like the project, please click the GitHub "Star" or "[Fork](../../fork)" button.
 We also invite you to